Join Our FREE Live Webinar

 Is Co-Wholesaling Real Estate Legal In New York?

-Co-wholesaling refers to a transaction where one real estate wholesaler works with another wholesaler to complete a real estate investment – as a wholesale team.
+Co-wholesaling refers to a transaction in which one real estate wholesaler works with another wholesaler as a wholesale team to complete a real estate investment.

 Co-wholesaling, which resembles its sister strategy - wholesaling, is a real estate investment technique that is legal if real estate wholesalers comply with New York state law.